4ndronicus/displayDict/README.md

         }
     ]
 ```
-1. Define your fields if you wish
+3. Define your fields if you wish
 ```
 fields = ["fruit","quantity","isGMO","shipVia","cust","codes"]
 ```
-1. Call the 'show' function either statically like this
+4. Call the 'show' function either statically like this

 ```
 showDict().show(myList,fields)
 ```
     Or, if you want to reuse it, create an object from it and then call the 'show' function:
 ```
 o = showDict()
 o.show(myList,fields)
 ```
+###Example###
 ````
 #!/usr/bin/python3